Morsmalleo/AhMyth/README.md

 This tool is recommended for professionals who know what they are doing.

-Posting Issues with a failure to properly read and follow the things listed below first, will result in a temporary ban from the repository, WITHOUT WARNING!
+Posting Blank Issues or Blank Issue Templates is not allowed and WILL result in a temporary ban from the repository, WITHOUT WARNING!

+Read the following Sections before Posting Issues!

 - *Setup Instructions*
 - *User Manual*